 FROM THE CAPITOL

-It is my honor to serve as your representative and to speak for your commonsense values.
-If you would like to schedule a specific time to meet locally or at the Capitol, please call my office at 573-751-1455, or email my office at email@example.com.
+Wrapping up for now, it is my ongoing honor to serve as your representative and to speak for your commonsense values.
+If you would like to schedule a specific time to meet locally or at the Capitol, please call my office at 573-751-1455, or email my office at firstname.lastname@example.org.